minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // why focus on campaign contributions - largest increase?
 Although each type of political funding has significant and distinct repercussions for democracy and the voting behavior of politicians
-@Weschle_2022c, campaign contributions in U.S. politics are of particular importance for the analysis presented in this paper.
-One reason for this, is that there has been a stark increase in contributions to political campaigns over time @stratmann-2017[p.1] @stratmann-2005[p.141] and understanding the reasons behind contributors donating this money to fund campaigns could help policy makers deal with this issue.
-The average contributions to members of congress have increased as well within the last 40 years.
+@Weschle_2022c, campaign contributions in US politics are of particular importance for the analysis presented in this paper.
+One reason for this, is that there has been a stark increase in contributions to political campaigns over time @stratmann-2017[p.1] @stratmann-2005[p.141] and understanding the reasons behind contributors donating this money to fund campaigns could help policymakers deal with this issue.
+The average contributions to members of Congress have increased as well within the last 40 years.

 #figure(
   image("figures/avg_contrib_house.jpg", width: 100%),
   caption: [
     Average Contributions to House Members#footnote(
-      "Since the 2024 election cylce is due in November 2024, the contributions there are not comparable to 2022 yet", ), 1990-2022, Source: @opensecretscontribs
+      "Since the 2024 election cycle is due in November 2024, the contributions are not comparable to 2022 yet", ), 1990-2022, Source: @opensecretscontribs
   ],
 ) <avg-contributions>